Never Have I Ever!

 For the past few weeks, I’ve been helping my girlfriend’s family through a difficult challenge.
 Her father was diagnosed with Lung Cancer and has been on an emotional roller coaster between doctors, midnight hospital visits, and chemotherapy.
 All of which have taken a toll on the family and, needless to say, on him as well.
 But he is a strong Southern Gentleman!
 Raised in South Carolina, he started his own business at 15 and has not stopped since.
 Becoming one of the most respected Contractors in Miami, FL.

 He also loves Charleston Red Rice.
 A lot!

-It was a point of discussion when I first met Alicia’s parents for the first time, after they found out I cook.
+It was a point of discussion when I first met Alicia’s parents for the first time after they found out I cook.
 I asked for his favorite dish (currying favor with your girlfriend’s father usually involves food) and his eyes lit up at describing Charleston Red Rice.
-The sweetness of tomatoes, brown sugar, bacoooon, and bell peppers.
+The sweetness of tomatoes, brown sugar, bacon, and bell peppers.
 I promised one day to make it.

 Last week, his family came over from South Carolina to see him.
 They asked me to cook a popup for them in the same style I do for our themed events.
 And Charleston Red Rice was on the menu.

 Due to life, and hospital visits, and lots of traveling between Jacksonville and Miami, I never got to eat it.
 Now, I promised Red Rice to southerners.
 I’m Cuban, and have never made it.